 Charles: Our core strength is our technology.
 Data algebra’s ability to liquify data into mathematics across disparate sources allows individuals to build a personal database that can then be permissioned and monetized in multiple platforms.
 This is a major problem in Ecommerce and Advertising – there are so many different databases and you cannot utilize all the data on different databases because they have different coding languages – until now.
 Permission.io’s data algebra allows us to use all databases – and this allows our blockchain and token to work across all platforms, APIs, browsers and ecosystems.
 Not just using ONE browser, like BAT uses only one browser BRAVE.
 Permission can operate across all browsers and platforms.
 Permission.io’s technology, Data algebra, enables people to really own and monetize their data across the entire global digital ecosystem.

 We run an independent, Permission blockchain, which enables speed and transparency of transactions.
-For example, BAT is an ERC-20 that gets bogged down by gas costs and lacks transparency about when earning events occur.
+For example, BAT is an ERC-20 that gets bogged down by gas costs.
 All of our business model innovations are focused on making crypto easy to earn, use and spend.

 Another distinction is our mature, well-seasoned, executive team, many of whom have built companies for decades with multiple exits.